bhurling/heap-integration-issue/README.md

 # Heap SDK integration
-This repository highlights an issue when integrating the Heap Android SDK

 The basic installation instructions for the [Heap SDK](https://developers.heap.io/docs/android) do not describe how to set up the Plugin with the Plugin DSL.
+Here we go:

 ## The problem